YoursTruly2095/playdate_rpg_interface/README.md

 Based on ConfidentFloor6601/playdate_rpg_interface

+UPDATE!
+Now runs on an actual Playdate (and Playdate Simulator).

 NOTE!
 If you just run the code you'll see the menu behaves a bit strangely.
 This is because it is set up to test all the options below!
 In particular, the twitchiness of the look icon will be resolved when you cast magic